 I recently noticed different Amazon sellers starting blogs where they shared stories about their accounts being suspended and their uncertainty what is the reason for this. (examples: link 1, link 2) Sadly, in some cases, sellers never got their accounts back and all the precious Amazon business was lost… 🙁

-It’s pretty hard to give an advice on how to behave so you will not get into trouble of having your account suspended.
-But there is another way of increasing your sales, which I want to talk about and hopefully it will help you to have your business running even if Amazon account was suspended.
+It’s pretty hard to give advice on how to behave so you will not get into trouble with having your account suspended.
+But there is another way of increasing your sales, which I want to talk about and hopefully, it will help you to have your business running even if Amazon’s account was suspended.

 Investors would call this minimizing the risk by spreading your capital into different types of investments and I would simply say: it is very important not to keep all of your eggs in one basket.

 I have invited Chad Rubin, a well-known top seller on Amazon who is also a co-founder of Skubana to share his thoughts and experience on selling products via multiple channels.

 Chad has been with Amazon for about a decade and has had his account suspended several times.
 The unpleasant fact was that the suspension happened right after Christmas.
 Festive time doesn’t work for Amazon and one has to be always prepared for challenges behind the doors.

 [pullquote align=”normal” cite=”CHAD RUBIN”]Amazon is massive, but there is also life outside Amazon[/pullquote]

 Look at eCommerce as playing Monopoly.
 You want to be everywhere on the board to win!
 In order to win the game of playing eCommerce you need to be on multiple channels.